ansys/pysam-sysml2/doc/source/user_guide/api/write-model.rst

 Direct attribute modification
 -----------------------------

-You can also make modifications directly to attributes using a simple assignment.
-This is particularly useful for changing properties like names.
+Update element properties directly using simple assignment.
+This is useful for quickly changing properties like names.

 .. code:: python

     >>> my_attribute = factory.create_element(element_type="Attribute", name="OriginalName")
     >>> my_attribute._name = "New Name"
     New Name

-This allows for quick and direct updates to element properties.

 .. only:: html